greenelab/connectivity-search-backend/README.md

 conda env create --file=environment.yml
 ```

-Then use `conda activate hetmech-backend` and `conda deactivate` to activate or deactivate the environment.
+Then use `conda activate consearch-backend` and `conda deactivate` to activate or deactivate the environment.

 ## Secrets

-Users must supply `dj_hetmech/secrets.yml` with the database connection information.
+Users must supply `dj_consearch/secrets.yml` with the database connection information.
-See [`dj_hetmech/secrets-template.yml`](dj_hetmech/secrets-template.yml) for what fields should be defined.
+See [`dj_consearch/secrets-template.yml`](dj_consearch/secrets-template.yml) for what fields should be defined.
 These secrets will determine whether django connects to a local database or a remote database.

 ## Notebooks